noahehall/theBookOfNoah/0current/architectural thinking/testing.md

 - component tests: limits the scope of the exercised software to a portion of the system under test, manipulating the system through internal code interfaces and using test doubles to isolate the code under test from other components
   - By instantiating the full microservice in-memory using in-memory test doubles and datastores it is possible to write component tests that do not touch the network whatsoever.
 - functional tests: tests of a specific function within your application, requiring some type of user input, and returning some type of results.

   - Typical tests can be for login, registration to the site, user account operations, account settings changes, complex data retrieval operations, among others.
 Function tests typically mirror the user-scenarios used to specify the features and design or your application.
-- acceptance tests:

-  - an acceptance test is an automated version of a user performing some task in your application.
-  - Acceptance tests are the tests of highest level.
-Generally this kind of tests give us knowledge about how application works from user point of view.
-  - ensures that the acceptance criteria 'for' a story are met
-  - domains: functionality, capacity, usability, security, modifiability, availability
-  - after incorrect fill of the login form,
-  - where user will be redirected after correct fill the login form.

 - end to end tests: verifies that a system meets external requirements and achieves its goals, testing the entire system, from end to end, irrespective of the component architecture in use.
   - the system is treated as a black box and the tests exercise as much of the fully deployed system as possible, manipulating it through public interfaces such as GUIs and service APIs.